mthjn/Magento-CSS-Slidy/README.md

 ###Function

+**All images in media/cssslidy/slider will be automatically added into slider**

+eg
 Get all base media url /cssslidy/slider
 Get all filenames for some image extensions
 Get public urls of all these and flush them into css div

-eg all images in media/cssslidy/slider will be automatically added into slider

 Render the div with the links
 append javascript to create the CSS3
-Define a custom block for these
-Flush the custom block in CMS .. **and**?
+Flush this as a custom block in CMS .. **and**?

+###Install
++ Copy the files into your Magento backend
++ Load any amount of images **best if of the same size** into media/cssslidy/slider
++ Display slider as a block in CMS pages

 ###To be done
 + Some admin backend